triforceGuy/TabManage/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
+- Practicing git
 - Improvement to be done 2
 <a name="acknowledgements"></a>
 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- Sarah created her login based on [this tutorial](https://contactmentor.com/login-form-react-js-code/).
 - Many thanks to...